YuukiAS/Heart_Pipeline/README.md

 - [ ] Improve the post-processing quality, such as introducing uncertainty estimation
 - [ ] Potential downstream analysis such as prediction or GWAS.

+## Documentation
+- [ ] Classify features according to structural and functional
+- [ ] Add its usage for diseases
+- [ ] Add its regions

 # References